 Pre-nursing students are completing the necessary prerequisite courses in order to apply to a nursing program.
 You are taking courses that prepare you for the science of nursing and gaining experience in relevant areas like health care, community service, and leadership.

-What type of education is required?A two-year professional program.
+What type of education is required?A plan to prepare for an undergraduate health professional program.

 Coursework required for most nursing schools